suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

 The following readings will also be used in class:

 De Houwer, A. (2020).
 Early bilingualism.
-In A. Chapelle (Ed.) *The concise encyclopedia of applied linguistics* (pp. 405--413).
+In C.A.
+Chapelle (Ed.) *The concise encyclopedia of applied linguistics* (pp. 405--413).
 Wiley Blackwell.

 &nbsp;